mbcovid19updates/mbcovid19updates.github.io/README.md

 - wait 14 days after getting the second dose of vaccine.

 **NOTE:** At this time, an immunization card is only available for people with a Manitoba health card.
 To find out if you are eligible for a Manitoba health card, go to the [Manitoba Health and Seniors Care website](https://www.gov.mb.ca/health/mhsip/index.html#Q1).
 Once you receive your Manitoba health card, you can request your immunization card online.
 If you are not eligible for a Manitoba health card, you may contact your [local public health office](https://www.gov.mb.ca/health/publichealth/offices.html) and they can provide you with a copy of your vaccination record.

+**NEW - September 15, 2021:** Individuals who receive a dose of an mRNA vaccine following one or two doses of a vaccine not approved by Health Canada, but approved by the World Health Organization, will be considered fully immunized.
+Individuals can have their immunization record updated to include vaccines not approved by Health Canada at https://manitoba.ca/covid19/vaccine/immunizationrecord/residents.html#immunization-records.

 #### Questions?